The role of the apical oxygen in cuprate high-temperature superconductors

 We have presented material-specific predictions that clarify the role of the apical oxygen in the superconducting properties of cuprates.
+By answering the three central questions raised in introduction, we not only quantify the effect of the apical oxygen distance $\dapi$ on the superconducting properties, but we also elucidate the underlying mechanism.
+This constitutes a demonstration that \emph{ab initio} approaches like ours enable the prediction of accurate and quantified guidelines to stimulate the search for novel high-temperature superconductors.

-We answered the three central questions raised in the introduction.
-Variations of $\dapi$ of the order of $10\%$ lead to relative changes of $\msc$ of approximately $20\%$, and to relative variations of the superfluid density ranging from $30\%$ (Bi-2212) to $40\%$ (Bi-2201).
-By providing an absolute scale to these variations, we emphasize that these changes in $\msc$ are modest compared to those induced by other structural modifications, such as the transition from single-layer to bi-layer cuprates [question (i)].
+Variations of $\dapi$ of the order of $10\%$ lead to relative changes of $\msc$ of approximately $20\%$, and to relative variations of the superfluid density of about $15\%$ in Hg-1201, $30\%$ in Bi-2212, and $40\%$ in Bi-2201.
+We also provided an absolute scale to variations in $\msc$ that are modest compared to those induced by other structural modifications, such as the transition from single-layer to bi-layer cuprates [question (i)].
 This observation calls for caution when interpreting the proposed correlations between $\dapi$ and $T_c$ inferred from comparisons across different cuprate families~\cite{pavarini_band-structure_2001,kent2008,weber2012,peng2017}.

 The quantitative agreement between our calculations and the STM measurements of Ref.~\cite{omahony_electron_2022} establishes apical oxygen displacement as the relevant microscopic mechanism underlying the periodic modulations of the superconducting order parameter in Bi-based cuprates [question (ii)].
-At the same time, we provide compelling evidence that the variations of $\msc$ induced by $\dapi$ are not governed by changes in the CTG.
+At the same time, we provide compelling evidence, from the study of three different compounds, that the variations of $\msc$ induced by $\dapi$ are not governed by changes in the CTG.
 While the CTG remains a key energy scale for superconductivity in cuprates, it does not control the effect studied here.
 Instead, we demonstrate that variations of $\dapi$ modify the effective hole-doping of the CuO$_2$ planes, which in turn drives the observed changes in $\msc$ [question (iii)].
-Our analysis reveals that the relation between $\dapi$ and effective doping is not universal across cuprate families.
-This highlights the importance of material-specific doping pathways for a quantitative understanding of superconductivity in cuprates.

-Finally, one may envision leveraging the $a$-axis growth techniques already used for cuprates~\cite{suyolcu_-axis_2021} to synthesize different compounds on a single sample.
-Such an approach would enable STM measurements similar to those of Ref.~\onlinecite{omahony_electron_2022} to directly compare relative variations of $\msc$ across different cuprate materials, providing a stringent experimental test of our predictions.